mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 If, when you try this, an error message shows "Windows cannot find '[InstallFolderHere]/start-tModLoader.bat'.
 Make sure you typed the name correctly, and then try again.", then somehow your Windows has been corrupted and has a bad file association for `.bat` files.
 This issue will prevent your computer from running any `.bat` file, which might affect other programs, so it would be good to fix.
 Users have reported that following the steps in [this article](https://www.winhelponline.com/blog/bat-files-do-not-run-when-double-clicked-fix-association/) have worked for them.

+If the window immediately closes, one reported cause of this is the command prompt itself being broken.
+Try opening the command prompt from the start menu.
+If you can not do that, your computer is in a broken state and that will need to be fixed before attempting anything else.

 ### Fresh Install
 Follow the [Fresh Install](#fresh-install) and [Fresh Install Terraria](#fresh-install-terraria) steps.
 This may seem like a lot of effort but it solves a large portion of issues.